rednafi/rednafi.com/content/misc/behind_the_blog.md

 ## Google Analytics

-I'm still using Google Analytics[^13], even though I’m not a huge fan.
-Cloudflare already gives me better traffic insights, but the free version doesn’t show how many hits each page gets.
-At some point, I might just pay for Cloudflare’s upgraded plan so I can get rid of the bulky, intrusive analytics scripts for good.
+I'm still using Google Analytics[^13], even though I'm not a huge fan.
+Cloudflare already gives me better traffic insights, but the free version doesn't show how many hits each page gets.
+At some point, I might just pay for Cloudflare's upgraded plan so I can get rid of the bulky, intrusive analytics scripts for good.

 The source code and content for this site are all publicly available[^14] on GitHub.